What is the Slow Flowers Summit?

 In 2017, Debra Prinzing hosted the inaugural Slow Flowers SUMMIT in Seattle, Washington, as a new "live" component to support and promote the American Flowers Week campaign (June 28-July 4).

 On June 29, 2018, the Slow Flowers SUMMIT co-located with the American Institute of Floral Designers (AIFD) Symposium in Washington, D.C.

 On July 1 & 2, 2019, the Slow Flowers SUMMIT came to St. Paul, Minnesota.
 Our co-host was the Twin Cities Flower Exchange.

-The 2020 Slow Flowers SUMMIT will be held over 2-1/2 days at Filoli and Farmgirl Flowers in San Francisco, California.
+The 2021 Slow Flowers SUMMIT will be held over 2 days at Filoli in Woodside, California.

 Debra Prinzing is a Seattle-based writer, speaker and leading advocate for American domestic flowers.
 Through her many Slow Flowers-branded projects, she has convened a national conversation that stimulates consumers and professionals alike to make conscious choices about their floral purchases.

 Debra is the producer of SlowFlowers.com, the online directory to American grown farms, florists, shops and studios who supply domestic and local flowers.
 Each Wednesday, approximately 5,000 listeners tune into Debra's "Slow Flowers Podcast," available for free downloads at debraprinzing.com, iTunes and via other podcast services.

 She is the creator of American Flowers Week, launched during the July 4th week in 2015 with more than 5.0 million social media impressions in 2017.